ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 1. The biometric data is sent in [**Base-64 encoded format**](//en.wikipedia.org/wiki/Base64)
 1. System validates if the time period between the current time stamp and the request time stamp is <= time period.
 Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
 1. System validates that total number of face record(s) should not exceed 1
-1. The face record in the input parameter against the mapped UIN/VID of the resident in the auth database is matched.
+1. The face record in the input parameter against the mapped UIN/VID of the individual in the auth database is matched.
 Refer to the features related to [**Map VID to UIN**](#c-map-vid-to-uin-of-the-individual-in-the-auth-database-so-that-the-individual-can-be-authenticated-).
 1. The system then generates a match score based on the level of the match of the face
 1. 1:1 mapping is performed by the SDK and match score is provided
 1. The system then proceeds to execute compare against the face threshold